PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 **'Overview' or 'Real-time Event Feed' dashboard has no data**

 The 'Overview' dashboards has no data, but other dashboards work correctly, the clock on your firewall is a few minutes off, or the timezone is set wrong.
 The 'Overview' dashboard is a real-time 5 minute search, while the other dashboards pull a larger timeframe from the data model.
 So the 'Overview' is more suseptible to minor variations in system clock.
 Please verify the clock and timezone on Splunk and the Firewall/Panorama are set exactly the same.

+### Time and Timezone Problems

+There are a few factors that determine the time and timezone of a log:

+* The Splunk server's time and date
+* The Splunk server timezone, or the Splunk container timezone when using Docker
+* The date/time and timezone settings on Firewall, Panorama, or Traps ESM
+* The [per-log timezone setting](http://docs.splunk.com/Documentation/SplunkCloud/6.6.3/Data/Applytimezoneoffsetstotimestamps) in props.conf

+By default, the App and Add-on do not interpret timezones or have any preconfigured timezone settings.

+Firewall/Panorama and Traps always output logs without a timezone, so the timezone setting is honored, but not included with the log.
+For example, if your Firewall is set to 8:00:00 EST, then the time in the syslog will be 8:00:00 \(without the EST timezone\).

+Splunk always interprets Palo Alto Networks logs as the timezone of the Splunk server \(or container\).

+Therefor, if a Splunk server and Firewall have the same timezone, then the timestamp will be interpreted correctly by Splunk.
+If they have different timezones, then the interpreted time will be offset by the difference in the timezones.
+You can overcome this by creating a `local/props.conf` file that explicitly [sets the timezone](http://docs.splunk.com/Documentation/SplunkCloud/6.6.3/Data/Applytimezoneoffsetstotimestamps) for the logs.
+For example, if Splunk is set to UTC and the Firewall is set to EST, then configure a local `props.conf` file to interpret the Firewall logs as EST, as they will incorrectly be interpreted as UTC by default.

+An example timezone setting in `props.conf` might look like this:

+    [host::newyork-firewall-*]
+    TZ = US/Eastern

+This example would cause logs from `newyork-firewall-1`, `newyork-firewall-2`, etc. to be interpreted as US/Eastern timezone.

 ### No WildFire Data